aarongustafson/form-show-if/README.md

-# Required If Web Component
+# Show If Web Component

 Currently, HTML provides no mechanism to show & hide dependent fields.
 Sometimes you only want a field to show when certain other fields have a (particular) value.
 The `form-show-if` web component enables that.